-When generate-basic-fec-only is enabled and the ABR receives a lower FEC of:
+When generate-basic-fec-only is enabled and the ABR receives a lower FEC, the following occurs:

-- 1. For recursive FEC with type 7 opaque, the ABR stitches the lower FEC to an upper FEC with basic opaque type 1. - 2.
-For any FEC type other than a recursive FEC with type 7 opaque or a non-recursive FEC with type 1 basic opaque, ABR processes the packet in the same manner as when generate-basic-fec-only is disabled.
+- For recursive FEC with type 7 opaque, the ABR stitches the lower FEC to an upper FEC with basic opaque type 1. - For FEC types other than recursive FEC with type 7 opaque or a non-recursive FEC with type 1 basic opaque, the ABR packet-processing behavior is the same as when generate-basic-fec-only is disabled.